 The excellent physical properties of the mentioned materials derive from the nature and degree of their disorder which, controlled at the fabrication level, represents the key ingredient to tune their physical/chemical properties for specific target applications.
 In this respect, new fabrication strategies to modify the degree of disorder and a systematic theoretical characterization of the impact of the material structural quality on the ultimate performance is urgent.
 Even more importantly, the search for new disordered materials for novel applications appears as an extremely promising way.
 In this talk we present a systematic analysis of the structural, vibrational and electronic properties of amorphous carbon monolayers as a function of the structural quality of the material.
 We show how disorder results in a tunable electrical conductivity and thermal properties [3].
 Finally, we present the results of the newly demonstrated synthesis of a thin film of amorphous Boron Nitride showing extremely low dielectric characteristics: high breakdown voltage and likely superior metal barrier properties [4].
-The fabricated material aims at replacing current interconnect insulators in the next-generation of electronic circuits.
-We discuss the experimental setup and present the results of our calculations which have contributed to the understanding of the structural morphology of the amorphous material.
-We conclude discussing the resulting thermal and electronic properties [5] and the applications in neuromorphic computing.
+The fabricated material aims at replacing current interconnect insulators in the next generation of electronic circuits.
+We discuss the experimental setup and present the results of our calculations which have contributed to the understanding of the structural morphology of the amorphous material, as well as addressing the issue of dielectric properties in highly disordered sp-dominant materials.
+We conclude discussing the resulting thermal and electronic properties [5,6] and the applications in neuromorphic computing.